conduktor/conduktor-platform/doc/Configuration.md

 `kafkaConnects.security.password` : Basic auth password

- `jmxScrapePort` : JMX port used to scrap cluster metrics for monitoring. (optional, `9101` by default)
+`jmxScrapePort` : JMX-exporter port used to scrap cluster metrics for monitoring. (optional, `9101` by default)

+`nodeScrapePort` : node-exporter port used to scrap cluster metrics for monitoring. (optional, `9100` by default)

 `labels` : (optional)